Dominic Rigby

 1. Heterogeneous Pretraining: think outside the box when it comes to data

 • Pi0.5 and V‑JEPA both use video data to train robotics models.
-This video still contains information of interst to robotics.
+These videos contain a lot information of interest to robotics.
 Pre-training data can come from a wide range of sources!

 2. Reasoning with Next Token Prediction (RNTP): (allowing the model to reason about the next token during pre-training)